Moonee Ponds: Attractions

 Moonee Ponds Junction is the centre of the suburb, with buses, trams and trains all converging in the area.
 The Clocktower Centre is nearby.

 Puckle Street is the main shopping street with many shops and cafes along its length.
 At its eastern end is Moonee Ponds Junction and at its western end is Moonee Ponds train station.
 Moonee Ponds Central Shopping Centre also has many stores.

 The Moonee Valley Racecourse is one of Melbourne's four horse racing tracks.

 Notable residents

 Moonee Ponds is the location of the office and private home of politician and former Australian Opposition Leader Bill Shorten.
 Australian singer Tina Arena and photographer Ruth Hollick grew up in the area.

-The fictitious character of Dame Edna Everage claimed to be from Moonee Ponds.
+The fictitious character Dame Edna Everage claimed to be from Moonee Ponds.
+(Dame Edna's creator and portrayer Barry Humphries was born and raised in nearby Kew, also a suburb of Melbourne.)
 There is a street in the suburb named Everage Street in her honour.

 An incomplete list of its other residents includes: